 A strategic plan for technology was developed in the spring of 2017.
 The plan included upgrading the information technology backbone, servers and WIFI, as well as laptops and computers for students and teachers.
 The budget was approved to initiate the project in the 2016/2017 year and additional funds for the 2017/2018 school year.
 System upgrades were completed during the 2017/2018 school year, and significantly more devices were put into the hands of students and teachers.
-The District upgraded to the use of Office 365 to improve mobility and flexibility.
-New Web presence was created and launched August 2018.
-A new collaborative portal, Learn75, for schools, staff and students was launched August 2018.
-Safe, secure and compliant teacher websites and student portfolios have been added to the both the new web presence and portal.
-Ongoing work on increasing use and understanding of technology in the classroom will continue, as well as working to create equity to access to technology throughout the district.
-With the addition of a District Technology teachers, teachers and classrooms have access to collaborative and co-teaching opportunities.
+The School District upgraded to the use of Office 365 to improve mobility and flexibility.
+New web presence was created and launched August 2018.
+A new collaborative portal, Learn75 for schools, staff, and students was launched August 2018.
+Safe, secure, and compliant teacher websites and student portfolios have been added to the both the new web presence and portal.
+Work on increasing use and understanding of technology in the classroom will continue, as well as working to create equity to access technology throughout the School

+District.
+With the addition of District Technology teachers; teachers and classrooms have access to collaborative and co-teaching opportunities.
 The ADST lending library has expanded and is continuing to grow.
 Elementary Technology Coaches are supporting technology integration in classrooms.
-Elementary ADST roadshow is in its second year with Middle School Technology Leadership students bringing design thinking and technology to intermediate elementary students.
+Elementary ADST roadshow is in its second year with middle school technology leadership students that are sharing design thinking and technology skills with intermediate elementary students.